-Flower Color: White, yellow; flowers in spikes about 3 inches (7.6 cm) long, the fruit is a dramatic tightly coiled legumepod; the seeds are transported by water and foraging animals.
+Flower Color: Screw Bean Mesquite has yellow flowers in tubular spikes about 3 inches (7.6 cm) long, the fruit is a dramatic tightly coiled legumepod; the seeds are transported by water and foraging animals.

 Invasive/Noxious Weed Information: All members of the genus Prosopis are listed as a Noxious Weed by the state of Florida, however Screw Bean Mesquite does is not recorded as occurring in Florida.
 Although several international websites list all species of the genus Prosopis as weedy.

 FAC, Facultative, occur in wetlands and non-wetlands.

 Threatened/Endangered Information: In Arizona, pursuent to Title 3, Chapter 3, A.R.S. § 3903(B)(3), Screw Bean Mesquite Prosopis pubescens is both "Salvage Assessed" and "Harvest Restricted".
 Permits are needed from the Department of Agriculture to transport this species off of private land and also to cut or remove the plants for their by-products, fibers, or wood.

 Genus Information: In North America, USDA Plants Database lists 40native and introduced species for Prosopis.
 Worldwide, World Flora Online includes 64 accepted species names for the genus.

 In the Southwestern United States: Arizona, California and Texas each have 4 species of Prosopis, Nevada and Utah each have 2 species, New Mexico has 3 species.
 Data approximate, subject to revision.

 Comments: Screw Bean Mesquite may be a dominant species in lower elevation riparian areas or mesquite bosque habitats.
 They are often 1 of 2 or 3 other co-dominant species in the bosque habitat.